1957 Little All-America college football team

 The 1957 Little All-America college football team is composed of college football players from small colleges and universities who were selected by the Associated Press (AP) as the best players at each position.
 For 1957, the AP selected three teams of 11 players each, with no separate defensive platoons.

 The AP reiterated in 1957 the purpose of the Little All-America team to honor players "who competed for smaller colleges outside the glare of the headlines."

-Norm Jarock of St. Norbert's led all small college players in total offense with 1,306 rushing yards and 252 passing yards.
+Norm Jarock of St. Norbert led all small college players in total offense with 1,306 rushing yards and 252 passing yards.

 Leonard Lyles of Louisville was the leading scorer in college football with 132 points.

 Dan Nolan of Lehigh tallied 856 passing yards and 248 rushing yards in a nine-game schedule.